 For example, under the NDIS, OTs review the participant’s functional performance and comprehensively investigate different options to assist them to use their home environment (for example, the kitchen).
 The OT may suggest an alternative strategy to help a participant become more independent with meal preparation.
 Further, OTs can provide the prescription of simple and complex home modifications under the NDIS to support independent living.

 The role of the OT report in creating an NDIS plan

-A major part of the NDIS is creating a plan for the participant to achieve their goals, the OT plays a part in this as their report helps determine what support is necessary, for example home assistance.
+A major part of the NDIS is creating a plan for the participant to achieve their goals.
+The OT plays a part in this as their report helps determine what support is necessary (for example, home assistance).
 A report by an OT can help identify how the participant’s disability/condition affects daily life and in effect can help clarify achievement towards goals.
-Further OT’s play a role in identifying what entails reasonable and necessary supports under the NDIS in relation to the ‘participant’ per guidelines of the NDIS Act 2013.
-Per the NDIS guidelines, ‘reasonable’ refers to something that is fair whilst ‘necessary’ means something a person requires.
-This may involve providing recommendations based on personal support needs, coordinating respite care, housing assessments for participants requiring Specialist Disability Accommodation, transport assistance and employment evaluations.

 At Prudence OT, we can offer person-centred evaluations for participants under the NDIS.
 To enquire further and set-up an assessment today please email firstname.lastname@example.org or call us (02) 9283 5557.